Your marriage will suffer when chairing a school auction

 Auctions put enormous stress on volunteer chairs.

-Though I’ve talked about this extensively in some of my classes, I haven’t spent any time addressing it on my blog.
+Though I’ve talked about this extensively in some of my classes, I haven’t spent any time addressing it.
 Until today.

 But even us benefit auctioneers fall into this trap of only talking about the niceties.
 We’ll show photos of the gorgeous venue, extravagant decorations, and a smiling high-profile or celebrity guest.